hamzatekin/convoy/README.md

 # Convoy

-Convex-style DX, sync, and schemaless speed — built on PostgreSQL so you own your data.
+Convex‑style DX, but Postgres‑native.

+Convex‑style DX, but Postgres‑native.
 Start fast with JSONB, ship quickly, and when the product hardens you can migrate hot paths into relational tables without rewriting your app.

 Status: **0.0.1-alpha** (early, fast-moving, APIs will change)